qinguorui2001/tp/docs/DeveloperGuide.md

 ### Giving an assignment

-1. Giving an assigment while all assignments of a person are being shown.
+1. Giving an assignment while all assignments of a person are being shown.

    1. Prerequisites: There are multiple persons in the contact list and the first person's assignments are shown already.